 Blackpool has a free Weight Management programme called Making Changes for children aged 4 to 11 who are above a healthy weight, and their families.
 Visit the Making Changes webpage for more information and/or to register for the programme.

 This is entirely up to you.
 The letter is sent to you, and the school won't tell them the result.
 Some parents decide to tell their children and talk about the changes they need to make together.
 Others decide not to, and make subtle changes without their child noticing.
 You can get some advice on how to talk to your child about their weight on the Weight Concern website.

 For information about a wide range of activities for children (including during the holidays), visit the Sport Blackpool website.
-You can also find local services, activities and events on the Family Information Service website.
+You can also find local services, activities and events on the Blackpool FYi Directory website.